LPS France

 Determining Factors

 To properly assess the risk, several parameters must be taken into account.
-Thus, lightning risk assessment according to the standard IEC 62305 considered :
+Thus, the lightning risk assessment according to the IEC 62305 considers:

-1. Local lightning strike density (Ng), that is, the number of impacts per km²
+1. Local lightning strike density (Ng), i.e. the number of impacts per km²

 1. Environment (isolated, urban, rural), which influences the attractiveness of the structure

-1. Type of construction (materials, roofing), some being more conductor
+1. Construction type (materials, roofing), some being more conductive

-1. Content and occupation of the building, determining the potential consequences
+1. Contents and occupancy of the building, determining the potential consequences

-1. Presence of power lines and communication, which can conduct lightning
+1. Presence of power and communication lines, which can conduct lightning

 Protection Levels (PL)